RodZill4/material-maker/material_maker/doc/node_pattern_unevenbricks3.rst

 Parameters
 ++++++++++

-The **Uneven Bricks** node accepts the following parameters:
+The **Uneven Bricks 3** node accepts the following parameters:

-* the *Iterations* parameter defines number of brick split iterations.
+* the *Rows* parameter defines the number of brick rows in a single pattern of the texture.

-* the *Min size* parameter defines the minimum size of a brick.
+* the *Columns* parameter defines the number of brick rows in a single pattern of the texture.

 * the *Randomness* parameter defines the randomness introduced when generating the pattern.